-- 11.5 In determining an application for a school place, the Council on behalf of the Academy may request evidence of an address or of a move into a catchment area or arriving in the UK. - a) Such evidence may include but not be limited to: - Opening Council Tax Bill; - Signed and dated copy tenancy agreement; - Copy of a letter of completion of house purchase from a solicitor. - b) In addition to the above the following may also be asked for: - Copy of child benefit letter;
+11.5 In determining an application for a school place, the Council on behalf of the Academy may request evidence of an address or of a move into a catchment area or arriving in the UK.

+- Opening Council Tax Bill;

+- · Signed and dated copy tenancy agreement;

+- Copy of a letter of completion of house purchase from a solicitor.

+b) In addition to the above the following may also be asked for:

+- Copy of child benefit letter;

-- Copy of current driving licence; - Copy of registration at GP practice or hospital consultant. - c) Where a family has moved in with relatives or friends (including new to UK): - A declaration from Parents and householder / homeowner / relative / friend confirming the applicant family now reside at the address; - · A copy of most current council Tax bill from occupier; - · Stamped passport or visa; - Boarding passes.
+- Copy of current driving licence;

+- Copy of registration at GP practice or hospital consultant.

+c) Where a family has moved in with relatives or friends (including new to UK):

+- A declaration from Parents and householder / homeowner / relative / friend confirming the applicant family now reside at the address; - A copy of most current council Tax bill from occupier; - Stamped passport or visa; - Boarding passes.